Ewooral/Full-Stack-Web-Dev-HUST/web-dev-react/setting-up-git.md

 	 git log --oneline

-* revert back to older or previous commits
+* revert back to older or previous commits or version of a file

          git checkout <commit> <file>